dsheyp/docker-strapi/README.md

 > Here is a completed example [compose file](./examples/strapi-postgres/docker-compose.yml) for the available environment variables as well as the configuration for a postgres database.
 You can find more examples [here](https://github.com/V-Shadbolt/docker-strapi/tree/main/examples).

-- The official documentation for strapi and these files is linked below.
+- The official documentation for Strapi and these files is linked below.

 ---